Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 - TEXT
 - IMAGE

-An example below shows, how a single `field` object can be defined.
+The example below shows how a single `field` object can be defined.

 ```json
 {